asu-cis-capstone/sogetiskills/README.md

 Repository for project sogeti skills inventory

 ###Sogeti Skills Inventory/Hub
-Introduction: Statement of core intent
-//Project "Beach": Creation of record keeping software to track consulatants and their skills; summary website; and basic web application for Sogeti USA, a IT Consulting Firm.
+Project "Beach"- For Client Sogeti USA, an IT Consulting Firm.
+Creation of record keeping software to track consultants and their skills; a summary website; and small web application that will allow users at Sogeti USA to find consultants who are on "the beach."
+Incremental builds are hosted at http://sogetiskills.azurewebsites.net/.

+###TO-DO
+In progress
+  * Add a new profile.

+Product Backlog (w/Strict Prioritizing)
+  * Search profiles.
+  * Edit own profile.

+Complete
+  * Create project structure.
+  * Basic sign in/out.

 ###Team & Client
 - Project Management